Chip Fields

-Chip Fields, sometimes credited as Chip Hurd or Chip Fields-Hurd, is an American singer, actress, television director, and producer who has appeared in popular films, television shows, and Broadway theatre.
-She is best known for portraying Lynetta Gordon, the abusive birth mother of Penny Gordon Woods (played by Janet Jackson) in a four–part episode (1977) of the 1970s sitcom Good Times.
+Chip Fields is an American singer, actress, television director, and producer who has appeared in popular films, television series, and Broadway theatre.
+She is best known for portraying Linella Gordon, the abusive birth mother of Penny Gordon Woods (played by Janet Jackson), in a four–episode story arc (1977) of the 1970s sitcom Good Times.

-Career
+Early life and career

 Fields began her career as a singer.
 She joined Ronnie Spector as a Ronette in 1973 and recorded two singles for Buddah Records.

 Fields began her acting career as an extra in the 1974 film Claudine.
 She has had numerous supporting roles and guest appearances on television.
 She played an unwed mother opposite Patty Weaver in the NBC television soap opera, Days of Our Lives.
 Also during the 1970s, she played the abusive birth mother of Millicent "Penny" Gordon Woods (Janet Jackson) on the sitcom Good Times.

 From 1978 to 1979, she played Rita Conway in the short-lived The Amazing Spider-Man TV series.
-Rita Conway was J. Jonah Jameson's secretary, the same function as the African-American Glory Grant from the 1970s comics.
+Rita Conway was J. Jonah Jameson's secretary, the same function as the black Glory Grant from the 1970s comics.
 She also appeared in What's Happening!!, Hill Street Blues, T. J. Hooker, Roc, Kirk (a short-lived sitcom starring Kirk Cameron), The Wayans Bros., and The Parkers.
-She played the role of "Laverne", mother to the character "Regine" on Living Single.
+She played the role of "Laverne", mother to the character "Regine" (played by Kim Fields) on Living Single.